 You’re thinking about using Havenly because there’s clearly something that isn’t quite working with your current space.
 But, chances are, there are some things about the space that are currently working too!
 Are there challenges with your current layout?
 Do you need more seating?
 Is your space lacking storage?
 Make notes about what is working, as well as what’s not working, so your designer can work that into your design puzzle.

-Building a Relationship with your Designer
+Build a Relationship with your Designer

 Your entire design experience should be collaborative, and should feel like you’re working with a close friend!
 You can steer the direction of the design as much or as little as you’re comfortable with — the most important part is providing open and honest feedback throughout each phase of the process.
 While our designers are all talented at translating your visions into reality, they aren’t mind-readers (yet) and need your input to make sure the design is on track throughout the process.
 If there’s something that doesn’t look like you’re envisioning, speak up!